google/tcmalloc/docs/stats.md

 TOTAL:  89124790272 (84996.0 MiB) Bytes mapped (virtual memory used)
 ```

-### Per Class Size Information
+### Per Size-Class Information

 Requests for memory are rounded to convenient sizes.
 For example a request for
 15 bytes could be rounded to 16 bytes.
 These sizes are referred to as class
 sizes.
 There are various caches in TCMalloc where memory gets held, and the per
-size class section reports how much memory is being used by cached objects of
+size-class section reports how much memory is being used by cached objects of
 each size.
-The columns reported for each class size are:
+The columns reported for each size-class are:

-*   The class size
+*   The size
-*   The size of each object in that class size.
+*   The size of each object in that size-class.
 *   The number of objects of that size currently held in the per-cpu,
     per-thread, transfer, and central caches.
 *   The total size of those objects in MiB - ie size of each object multiplied
     by the number of objects.
-*   The cumulative size of that class size plus all smaller class sizes.
+*   The cumulative size of that size-class plus all smaller size-classes.
-*   The number of live pages dedicated to this class size.
+*   The number of live pages dedicated to this size-class.
-*   The number of returned and requested spans of this class size.
+*   The number of returned and requested spans of this size-class.

 ```
-Total size of freelists for per-thread and per-CPU caches, transfer cache, and central cache, as well as number of live pages, returned/requested spans by size class
+Total size of freelists for per-thread and per-CPU caches, transfer cache, and central cache, as well as number of live pages, returned/requested spans by size-class
 ------------------------------------------------
 class   1 [        8 bytes ] :    45645 objs;   0.3 MiB;   0.3 cum MiB;       73 live pages; spans:     19 ret /     92 req = 0.2065;
 class   2 [       16 bytes ] :    39942 objs;   0.6 MiB;   1.0 cum MiB;      120 live pages; spans:      3 ret /    123 req = 0.0244;